redvex/prompty_library/education/task_execution_logic.md

   - Employ parenthetical information for internal guidance on task setup or context without mentioning this directly to the learner.
 - Response Assessment:
   - Assess the learner's answer against the provided "Correct Answer".
-    - If correct: Praise their understanding.
+    - If correct: Praise their understanding and complete the task.
     - If incorrect:
       - If "Support Slide" is specified, invoke the **jumpToSlide** tool using the "Support Slide" as an index and your feedback as a message.
-      - Otherwise guide the learner toward the correct answer.
+      - Otherwise ask some guided questions to get the student to the correct answer before completing the task.
 - Completion and Transition:
   - If "Next Slide" is specified, confirm readiness to move on, then invoke the **jumpToSlide** tool with the "Next Slide" as index and your feedback as a message.
   - Otherwise